 It’s possible – ovarian cysts are common in women who have a regular menstrual cycle.
 Ovarian cysts are fluid-filled sacs that form on or in the ovary and, most times, don’t create complications or discomfort.
 According to experts, “most women make at least one follicle (cyst) or corpus luteum cyst every month.”
 These are the most common forms.

-“If they’re not on any type of hormonal contraceptive, women are going to make a follicle sac every month,” said Dr. Alyse Kelly-Jones, the founding provider of Novant Health Women’s Sexual Health & Wellness in Charlotte.
-“That happens when we ovulate.
-Our egg forms in a sac, that sac breaks open, the egg pops out.
-And then you can have a cyst remaining there.
+“If they’re not on any type of hormonal contraceptive, women with regular menstrual cycles are going to make a follicle sac every month,” said Dr. Brooke Chalk, of Coastal Ob/Gyn and Midwifery.
+“That is what happens when we ovulate.
+Our egg forms in a sac, that sac breaks open, the egg is released, and then you can have a cyst remaining there.
 That is a normal function of the ovary.”

 Ovarian cysts tend to be small without triggering symptoms.
 But if you are experiencing symptoms, here’s what to know:

 Most ovarian cysts are benign

-“Having an ovarian cyst doesn’t mean you have a disease, necessarily,” Kelly-Jones said.
-“You probably have a normally functioning ovary.”
+“Having an ovarian cyst doesn’t necessarily mean you have a disease,” Chalk said.
+“You likely have a normally functioning ovary.”

 So, when should you see your doctor?

 You should feel comfortable contacting your doctor any time to discuss your symptoms, but especially if your symptoms don’t go away, or if you experience severe pain – that may indicate a rupture.

-“Typically a cyst rupture has a sudden onset,” said Kelly-Jones, adding that a rupture usually requires pain management, not surgery.
+“Typically a cyst rupture has a sudden onset,” said Chalk, adding that a rupture usually requires pain management, but not surgery.
 “Women have said it’s woken them up at night, for example.
-You can have associated symptoms like getting cold and clammy, the feeling of needing a bowel movement or doubling-over pain.
+You can have associated symptoms like getting cold and clammy, the feeling of needing a bowel movement or doubling over pain.
 That can go away fairly quickly within a few hours, but if it’s getting worse, then it’s time to potentially see someone.”